 Q: How would I describe myself?

 JLJ: I suppose you could say I’m what a friend once described as “a Charlotte” (and I’m not sure she considered it a compliment).
 My friend was referring to Charlotte York, the traditionalist romantic on the 1998-2004 U.S. television series “Sex In The City” (which also became two feature films).
-Played by Kristen Davis, Charlotte was and still is one of my favorite fictional characters (along with Mary Crawley on the television series “Downton Abbey”.
+Played by Kristin Davis, Charlotte was and still is one of my favorite fictional characters (along with Mary Crawley on the television series “Downton Abbey”.
 I miss that program so much!).

 Charlotte also was the one at whom the other girls often rolled their eyes, because they thought she was so naive.
 I loved Charlotte’s hopeful, cheerful, conservative wholesomeness.
 I loved how kind and polite she always tried to be (I wish I could be so gracious).
 I loved Charlotte’s understated and natural, fresh-scrubbed look, the classic way she dressed, styled her hair, and decorated her apartment on Park Avenue in New York City.
 Charlotte inspired me to be perfectly comfortable with not being so-called “cool”.

 But there are few Charlottes in the media today, because edgy, cynical, and irreverent are vogue.
 And that makes me feel so…well…frustrated, sad, baffled (and several other emotions that I can’t quite put my finger on).
 Add to that the fact that I turn 56 this year (2016), and the media would have me and anyone like me believe that I am an old, ugly, irrelevant anachronism–especially since I stopped trying to camouflage my graying hair in 2012, and I don’t want to have a face lift, botox, or fillers.

 By all means, I wholly support and respect any person who does believe in doing these things—of course–but they just aren’t for me.